AishwaryaCBhargav/Visual-Analysis-and-Portfolio-Optimization-of-Technology-stocks/README.md

 # Visual-Analysis-and-Portfolio-Optimization-of-Technology-stocks

+This is one of my courseworks submitted to complete my MSc in data Science at City, University of London.

 The main aim of this study is to build a portfolio of FAANG stocks with optimal investment weightage for each stock, so as to minimise the risk and maximize the returns.